Collins: New federal virus relief bill needs refinement

 Collins also said she’s not clear on how the administration came up with the $1.9 trillion figure.
 She said she wants lawmakers to “get together to determine if we can come up with a more targeted package that would address unmet needs that we are experiencing now as we fight this persistent pandemic.”

-Collins, a moderate Republican, could cast key votes on coronavirus relief in the divided U.S. Senate.
+Collins, a moderate Republican, could cast key votes on coronavirus relief in the evenly divided U.S. Senate controlled by Democrats.

 In other pandemic news in Maine: